MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`artifactsDirectory`** - **Artifacts directory**<br>
 Input alias: `artifactsDir`. `string`.
 Required.
 Default value: `$(Build.ArtifactStagingDirectory)/AppCenterTest`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Where to place the artifacts produced by the prepare step and used by the run step.
-This directory will be created if it does not exist.
+Specifies where to place the artifacts produced by the prepare step and used by the run step.
+This directory will be created if it does not already exist.
 <!-- :::editable-content-end::: -->
 <br>